Vidya Gopalakrishnan, Ph.D.

 Jyo studies chromatin organization during cell fate transitions in neural stem cells and determines how its mis-organization drives aberrant expression of immune modulatory genes and tumorigenesis.

-Mandy investigates the role of protein ubiquitination during neurogenesis and tumor progression.
-She employs biochemical techniques for in vitro studies and uses genetically engineered mice and xenograft models to study tumor development.
+Ashutosh investigates the role of protein ubiquitination during neurogenesis and tumor progression.
+He employs biochemical techniques for in vitro studies and uses genetically engineered mice and xenograft models to study tumor development.